 Backtesting in Forex works on the assumption that trades and strategies that have performed well in the past will perform well in the future.

-In 1980, the backtesting of a Forex system was a pretty straightforward concept.
+Forex backtesting has always been a fierce battle between computer power and common sense.
+In 1980, backtesting of a Forex system was a pretty straightforward concept.
 Traders would make their conscientious trades on charts, marking the position either buy or sell.
-Then they would manually write exhaustive notes of their trade results in a log.
+Then, they would manually write exhaustive notes of their trade results in a log.

 Most of the trade ideas came from a profound understanding of fundamental analysis or the awareness of market patterns.
-In the 1990s, a person was considered an investing innovator, if he was able to display data on the computer monitor.
+In the 1990s, a person was considered an investing innovator if he was able to display data on the computer monitor.

-When it comes to backtesting FX strategies, there is no software that can replace a person – especially a person equipped with a right tool.
+When it comes to backtesting FX strategies, there is no software that can replace a person – especially, a person equipped with a right tool.

 Find out what kind of features you can use and which ones will benefit your tests.
 For example, MetaTrader 4 Supreme Edition includes a mini chart indicator which allows multiple charts.
-As such, you can observe different timeframes or even use different chart types like Renko, Range and Kagi.
+As such, you can observe different timeframes or even use different chart types like Renko, Range, and Kagi.

-This tool effectively helps you make informed decisions by providing you with change, range and indicators on every timeframe.
-Combine it with a premium database and you could be well on your way to success.
+This tool effectively helps you make informed decisions by providing you with change, range, and indicators on every timeframe.
+Combine it with a premium database and you could well be on your way to success.

 When using Forex backtesting software, it's always necessary to have a database of prices.
 Better yet, you should use a full history of statistics for economic events.
 This kind of data is widely spread and offered by many vendors.
-It includes daily high, low and closing price as well as individual Forex data for more precise backtesting.
+It includes daily high, low, and closing price as well as individual Forex data for more precise backtesting.

 Another issue with using FX backtesting software is infrequent liquidity, which varies due to many external factors.
 As a matter of fact, liquidity can be quite difficult to simulate.